 So Who’s the Winner?
 That’s for You to Figure Out

 So which is actually best for your product?
 Well, that all depends (see above).
-If you’re simply glancing over the categories, it looks like Facebook has LinkedIn beat.
-But if the thing you care about most is lead quality…then LinkedIn might be the way to go.
+If you’re simply glancing over the categories, it looks like Facebook is the winner.
+If what you care about most is accessing a large user base, lead quantity, and reduced CPL, then Facebook might be the way to go.
+However, if you are more focused on lead quality, concentrated B2B targeting, and B2B optimized ad types, then LinkedIn is the better option.

 Choosing a channel is only half the battle.
-With tons of options and data available to marketers, we need to remember that we are, in fact, still marketers who must deliver a compelling offer.
-No matter how great the targeting, you’re never going to drive leads, increase revenue, grow your user base, or achieve whatever your goal may be by simply pushing subpar offers to your target audience.
+With tons of options and data available to marketers, we need to remember that we, in fact, still must deliver a compelling offer.
+No matter how great the targeting, you’re never going to drive leads, increase revenue, grow your user base, or achieve whatever your goal may be by merely pushing subpar offers to your target audience.

 In the end, social media advertising gives us the tools to reach people in a way we’ve never been able to before.
 Now you just have to figure out which channel is best for your campaign (and choosing both isn’t cheating either).